fxdave/fastejs/README.md

 It's about half the the execution time of the original ejs.
 But it can be faster depending on the template size, and the config.

+PLEASE DO NOT USE IN HIGH RISK SYSTEMS (but if you want so, why JS?).

 ## Requirements
 EcmaScript 6 (The new node.js supports it without babel)